run-ai/docs/docs/admin/runai-setup/config/large-clusters.md

 ```
 kubectl edit deploy -n runai-backend runai-backend-thanos-query
 ```
-Change the limit and requestto 2 CPUs and 2GB of memory.
+Change the limit and request to 2 CPUs and 2 GB of memory.

 ## Scaling the Run:ai Cluster